shajeebtm/Arduino-audio-spectrum-visualizer-analyzer/README.md

 ![Main Image](images/Main_photo.jpg)

-This project is for making a 32 band audio (music) frequency spectrum analyzer / visualizer.
+This project is for making a 32 band audio (music) frequency spectrum analyzer / visualizer using Arduino.
 Expected audience of this project is any audio enthusiast ,  student or a beginner who has basic understanding of electronic components , arduino and C programming.
 Components used in this project are low cost items  and are easy  to assemble.

 ### Main features of this frequency spectrum analyzer are